-LLT parameter Description Default When to change Dependency with other LLT tunable parameters retrans LLT retransmits a packet if it does not receive its acknowledgement for this timer interval value.
+LLT parameter Description Default When to change Dependency with other LLT tunable parameters sendhbcap This value specifies the maximum time for which LLT will send contiguous out of timer context heartbeats.
+18000 Veritas does not recommend this value.
+NA oos If the out-of-sequence timer has expired for a node, LLT sends an appropriate NAK to that node.
+LLT does not send a NAK as soon as it receives an oos packet.
+It waits for the oos timer value before sending the NAK.
+10 Do not change this value for performance reasons.
+Lowering the value can result in unnecessary retransmissions/negative acknowledgement traffic.
+You can increase the value of oos if the round trip time is large in the cluster (for example, campus cluster).
+Not applicable retrans LLT retransmits a packet if it does not receive its acknowledgement for this timer interval value.
 10 Do not change this value.
 Lowering the value can result in unnecessary retransmissions.
-You can increase the value of retrans if the round trip time Not applicable is large in the cluster (for example, campus cluster). service LLT calls its service routine (which delivers messages to LLT clients) after every service timer interval.
+You can increase the value of retrans if the round trip time is large in the cluster (for example, campus cluster).
+Not applicable service LLT calls its service routine (which delivers messages to LLT clients) after every service timer interval.
 100 Do not change this value for performance reasons.
 Not applicable arp LLT flushes stored address of peer nodes when this timer expires and relearns the addresses.
 0 This feature is disabled by default.
 Not applicable arpreq LLT sends an arp request when this timer expires to detect other peer nodes in the cluster.
 3000 Do not change this value for performance reasons.
-Not applicable linkstable This value specifies the amount of time to wait before LLT processes the link-down event for any link of the local node.
-LLT receives link-down events from the operating system when you enable the faster detection of link failure.
-200 Increase this value in case of flaky links.
-This timer value should not be more than peerinact timer value.
-Also, it should not be close to the peerinact timer value.
+Not applicable